lucamesiti/lucamesiti.github.io/_pages/about.md

 My email address is mmlme@leeds.ac.uk

 I am about to conclude my PhD in category theory at the School of Mathematics of the University of Leeds, UK, under the supervision of Nicola Gambino.<br /> I visited the University of Genova, Italy, from August 2023 to October 2023.
-Before that, I visited the University of Manchester, UK, from September 2022 to August 2023.
+Before that, I visited the University of Manchester, UK, from September 2022 to August 2023.<br /> I am a teaching assistant of the Adjoint School 2024 for Dorette Pronk's project on double fibrations.

 My main research interests are category theory and its applications to logic, geometry, algebra and computer science.
 More precisely, I have a keen interest in fibrations and the Grothendieck construction, 2-category theory, enriched category theory and 2-categorical elementary topoi.